mserajnik/vmangos-docker/README.md

 user@local:vmangos-docker$ ./00-install.sh
 ```

-Note that generating the required data will take many hours (depending on your
+Note that generating the required data can take many hours (depending on your
 hardware).
 Some notices/errors during the generation are normal and nothing to
 worry about.